cjdbarlow/bedside-notebook/anaesthesia/paeds/paed-considerations.md

 * Reinforce positive behaviours
 * Don't downplay pain and anxiety
 Says things will hurt if they will hurt.
-* Reassure that concerns and anxiety is normal, but magnitude of risk of low in well children
+* Reassure that concerns and anxiety is normal, but magnitude of risk is low in well children
 * Project a sense of relaxation
 * Engage in normal conversation with the parents and child